moritzebeling/tobiasbierler/README.md

 npm run build
 ```

 Copy everything to your remote PHP webhost, including the hidden `.htaccess` file.
-For just content updates, you will just have to sync the `portfolio` directory.
+For just content updates, you will just have to sync the `content` directory.